qiaunna/nd013-c1-vision-starter/README.md

 #### Improve on the reference
 To improve object detection within the model: the learning rate can be increased or decreased, the training steps can be increased and augmentations can be added to the images.
+A new version of the config file is created (pipeline_new.config) and contains modifications to improve the model performances.

 #### Image Augmentations